What is a group of rabbits called?

 There will usually be a dominant female who claims the best nesting spots and have the most successful breeding.
 There are also dominant males who are always marking out their territories.

-Pet rabbits can be kept together when they have been properly introduced to one another, though you wouldn’t usually refer to 2 or 3 rabbits as a colony.
+Pet rabbits can be kept together when they have been properly introduced to one another, though you wouldn’t usually refer to 2 or 3 rabbits as a colony as the number is too few.

 There are also multiple names for a group of baby bunnies.